bedovyy/ComfyUI_NAIDGenerator/README.md

 ![preview_network](https://github.com/user-attachments/assets/d82b0ff2-c57c-4870-9024-8d78261a8fea)

-**Note that if you set timeout too short, the you may spend Anlas even if you don't get image.**
+**Note that if you set timeout too short, you may not get image but spend Anlas.**

 ### PromptToNAID